 Dropping Your Full Face Dive Mask is a Serious Problem

 When you are diving with a traditional mask on and you drop it, you don’t have to necessarily rush to find it and put it back on.
-You still have your regulator and besides, you may have more than one spare in a handy pocket.
+You still have your reg and besides, you may have more than one spare in a handy pocket.

-With full face scuba masks, dropping a mask is a lot more serious, because it incorporates both your regulator and mask.
+With full face scuba masks, dropping a mask is a lot more serious, because it incorporates both your reg and mask.
 The good thing is that due to the design, the regulator hose in a full face mask should provide you with a tether to the mask, so you hopefully won’t spend too long without one if it does fall off.

 The Deterioration of Basic Diving Skills